st-korn/KornToDoList/README.md

 # How we name classes and id's in HTML DOM?

 We use **lower-case-with-dash-delimeter** style.
 If there are several elements with these characteristics on the page, give them a common **class** name.
 If this element is unique - specify its **id**.
+Elements with interactivity and with which the javascript interacts, must necessarily have defined id's.
 For some elements there are both: class and id defined.

 This is not good, if the **class-name** contains the tag-name to which this class applies.
 A class with the same name can have different CSS-implementations for different elements of the HTML DOM.
 Good idea for class name is `task` or `icon`.
 Bad idea is `task-div` or `icon-img`.
-Opposite the **id** should contain the name of the element's tag, for example: `task-form` or `operation-status-label`.
+Opposite the **id** should contain the name of the element's tag, for example: `edit-task-form` or `operation-status-label`.

 If the class name contains its distinctive qualities (modifiers), then they should be written via a double dash: `<p class="task--done">`.
 If the modifier is global and can be applied not only to this class, it should be allocated to a separate stand-alone class: `<p class="task done">`...`<img class="done">`.